-The Land of the Rising Sun is an archipelago made up of nearly 7,000 islands and islets.
+The “Land of the Rising Sun” is an archipelago made up of nearly 7,000 islands and islets.
 The four largest – Honshu, Hokkaido, Kyushu and Shikoku – account for 97% of Japan’s total surface area.
 With its 127 million inhabitants concentrated along the narrow coastal plains, the country ranks tenth worldwide in terms of population despite its declining demographics.
 Greater Tokyo is the world’s most populated metropolitan area, with more than 30 million residents.

-Japan is located in a volcanic zone on the Pacific Ring of Fire, where several tectonic plates meet.
+Japan is located in a volcanic zone on the Pacific Ring of Fire, an area where several tectonic plates meet.
 The consequences of this geological configuration are a virtual absence of fossil fuelFuel is any solid, liquid or gaseous substance or material that can be combined with an oxidant... resources and frequent seismic activity, some of which can be very destructive, putting lives at risk and disrupting powerIn physics, power is the amount of energy supplied by a system per unit time.
 In simpler terms, power can be viewed as energy output... grids and industrial facilities.

 The Limits of Renewables

 The country’s shortage of space is not conducive to large solar or wind farms.
 Japan has long been the world’s leader in photovoltaic solar power, even ahead of Germany.
 In 1994, the authorities implemented a program to help spur growth in the sector by encouraging the installation of rooftop photovoltaic systems.
 Japan has also launched original innovations such as the creation of floating solar power plants on lakes and bodies of water.
 For wind power, the country focuses investments on offshoreRefers to sea-based oil exploration and production operations, as in "offshore license" or "offshore drilling". floating wind farms.